Minnesota State Fair: Shows

 The State Fair hosts concerts, comedy shows, product demonstrations, the State Fair Talent Contest and other shows.

+WCCO radio host Al Sheehan was the fair's superintendent of attractions in the 1930s and 1940s, and was a liaison between the performers and the fair's board of governors.

-The Grandstand is a large outdoor concert hall that also features three floors of interior exhibition space.
+The Grandstand is a large outdoor concert venue that also features three floors of interior exhibition space.
 It hosts the largest of the fair's concerts and until 2002 was also the site of stock car races run on a small oval track.
 In 2003 the facility completed the first phase of a $35 million remodeling project that removed large sections of bleachers and increased seating capacity to 17,000.

 Most local television and radio stations set up temporary studios at the State Fair in their permanent buildings or booths.

 In 2012 the fair began holding the Walker Art Center's Internet Cat Video Festival in the grandstand.
 Fairgoers watch the year's most popular cat videos and memes and award the best videos with cat trophies, the most prized being the Golden Kitty.
 Guest appearances have included Grumpy Cat and Lil Bub, two internet stars, as well as the creator of Nyan Cat, Christopher Torres.